awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-quick-start-guide-wordpress.md

 1. Sign in using the default user name \(user\) and the default password retrieved earlier in this guide\.

    The WordPress administration dashboard appears\.
-![\[The WordPress administration dashboard.\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-wordpress-dashboard.png)
+![\[The WordPress administration dashboard.\]](https://s3-us-west-2.amazonaws.com/parkside-localized-docs-devo/v1/en_us/b3f6d19f6c5a2810c4336f10d978ee98/images/amazon-lightsail-wordpress-dashboard.png)

-For more information, see [Getting the application user name and password for your 'Powered by Bitnami' instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)
+For more information, see [Getting the application user name and password for your 'Certified by Bitnami' instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)

 To change the default user password, see [Resetting your password in the WordPress documentation](https://codex.wordpress.org/Resetting_Your_Password)\.